 Some peppermint in the dough, some on top

 This tip is unique to this recipe and one that I discovered after a few tests.
 Since peppermint candies melt in the oven, you really don't want to add too much to the dough.
-That is why I recommend only mixing in about 3 Tbsp of chopped up candy canes into the dough.
+That is why I recommend only mixing in about 3 tablespoon of chopped-up candy canes into the dough.

 Always *slightly* under-bake cookies